Make Diplomacy Connections

 Connect with Local Hobbyists

-The NADF has a network of Ambassadors in each geographic area of North America, ready to connect you with other Diplomacy fans in your area for face-to-face play, once Covid restrictions allow.
+The NADF is building a network of Ambassadors in each geographic area of North America, ready to connect you with other Diplomacy fans in your area for face-to-face play, once Covid restrictions allow.
 While the network is built, a Face-to-Face Registry has been established to allow players to help connect with each other for house games and club play once the pandemic is over.
 Sign up here: Registry and here is an interactive map showing the location of Diplomacy players throughout the world: Registry Map

 Websites / Facebook Groups